donnate/donnate.github.io/_publications/2009-10-01-paper-title-number-4.md

 ---
 title: "Learning Structural Node Embeddings Via Diffusion Wavelets"
 collection: publications
-permalink:
+permalink: /publication/2009-10-01-paper-title-number-4
-excerpt: '							 One of the stepping stones for <em> understanding and characterizing network structures </em>consists in the <b><em>representation and detection of structural similarities </em></b>– that is, nodes sharing similar ”roles” in the network while residing in different parts of the graphs.
+excerpt: 'One of the stepping stones for <em> understanding and characterizing network structures </em>consists in the <b><em>representation and detection of structural similarities </em></b>– that is, nodes sharing similar ”roles” in the network while residing in different parts of the graphs.
 However, this is a challenging unsupervised learning task, which usually requires the enumeration and hand-tailoring of graph topological features deemed relevant for the task by the data analyst. </p>

  <p> To circumvent this problem, we propose <b>GraphWave</b>, a method based on Spectral Heat Wavelet for detecting structural similarities.
 Similar to sonar detection, <b>GraphWave</b> probes the network by diffusing heat wavelets